Manufacturing, importing and retailing graphics materials in New Zealand

-ARPHS will confirm whether the substance complies with the group standard which sets limits on the maximum amount of leachable metal that can be present in these types of graphics material.
-If the test report is from overseas, then the ARPHS will refer the importer to IANZ to determine if testing has been performed by a laboratory accredited by a body recognised by IANZ.
+The EPA will confirm whether the substance complies with the Group Standard which sets limits on the maximum amount of leachable metal that can be present in these types of graphics material.
+If the test report is from overseas, then the EPA will refer the importer to IANZ to determine if testing has been performed by a laboratory accredited by a body recognised by IANZ.

 Laboratory testing must be undertaken by an IANZ accredited chemical testing laboratory or by an overseas laboratory with equivalent accreditation. i.e., by a chemical laboratory accredited by a full signatory partner to the ILAC MRA (International Laboratory Accreditation Cooperation Mutual Recognition Arrangement) for the appropriate test methods.

 ILAC MRA partners include (but are not limited to):

 - China National Accreditation Service for Conformity Assessment (CNAS)